|Today Monday, 25 September 25||26||27||28||29||30|

 10 years on...

 In June 2008, Soham Museum celebrated its 10th Anniversary with a pledge to find premises.
 Over the years the project has amassed a collection running into thousands of items as well as an extensive local archive.
 Our commitment to 'Living History' means that we work within the community, exploring not just the physical history of the town but sharing the memories of the townspeople and families that have dwelt here for generations.
-Our oral history projects have resulted in the publication of two fine books, Soham at War and Soham on the Home Front with a further book on Soham in the 1950s to be launched in 2014 and a book about our town's experiences in World War I.
+Our oral history projects have resulted in the publication of two fine books, Soham at War and Soham on the Home Front with a further book planned about life in Soham in the 1950s.

 Soham Museum in 2014

-In 2013, Soham Museum was awarded full charity status and we are looking forwards to taking up premises at Soham Library in 2014.
-We are run by Trustee's and have a growing team of committee members and volunteers who help make decisions, fund raise and put on events.
-Our 'History Group' which meets bi-monthly at Berrycroft Methodist Hall goes from strength to strength and attracts some of the country's leading experts in their field.
+In 2013, Soham Museum was awarded full charity status.
+We are run by Trustee's and have a growing team of committee members and volunteers who help to make decisions, fund raise and put on events.
+Our friendly 'History Group' which meets bi-monthly at Berrycroft Methodist Church Hall is a great place to meet and make new friends and attracts some of the country's leading speakers on local and social history.
 Our events are well attended and increasingly successful, and our membership scheme gives everyone the opportunity to take part at very little cost.

-By 2007 our fund raising capacity had increased to over £3,000 per annum, but moving forwards we need to set our sights slightly higher and are hoping to raise in excess of £5,000 per year, in order to give the people of Soham and our visitors, free access to a vibrant and exciting museum collection and archive.
+By 2007 our fund raising capacity had increased to over £3,000 per annum, but moving forwards, in search of a home for our collection, we need to set our sights slightly higher and are hoping to raise in excess of £10,000 per year, in order to give the people of Soham and our visitors, free access to a permanent, vibrant and exciting museum exhibition and archive.

 Looking After Your Heritage Since 1998